-The Contractor will not be permitted to park construction equipment or vehicles, to repair or refuel vehicles, store construction materials, or stockpile earth materials outside of the identified project location.
-A minimum setback distance of 7m will be maintained.
-All toxic products required during construction, operation and decommissioning must be transported, handled, disposed or recycled according to provincial and municipal waste management standards and a spill prevention program must be developed and carried out in accordance with MOE Spill Reporting Guidelines (See Appendix D)
+The Contractor will not be permitted to park construction equipment or vehicles, to repair or refuel vehicles, store construction materials, or stockpile earth materials within the identified natural feature.
+A minimum setback distance of 15m will be maintained.
+All toxic products required during construction, operation and decommissioning must be transported, handled, disposed or recycled according to provincial and municipal waste management standards and a spill prevention program must be developed and carried out in accordance with MOE Spill Reporting Guidelines (See Appendix D).